 By Demetris Constantinou, Contributor

-While it’s clear that eSports are here to stay, it will be interesting to follow the rate at which this industry grows as well as the means by which it will seek to expand and gain popularity.
+Therefore, it’s clear that eSports are here to stay.
+It will be interesting to watch how the industry grows and expands in popularity.

 [1] Global e-sport market size to showcase 24.4% CAGR over 2020-2027 – Global e-sports market size to showcase 24.4% CAGR over 2020-2027 (yahoo.com)